HPCA Board Meeting

 |Bear Creek Swimming Pools|

-Swimming Pool Card Pick Up: In an effort to verify eligibility and streamline the workload on our staff, HPCA makes pool cards available for pick-up at the HPCA Office each year free of charge during well-publicized dates and times.
-The free pick-up days for 2018 are:
+Swimming Pool Card Pick Up: In an effort to verify eligibility and streamline the workload on our staff, HPCA makes pool cards available for pick-up each year free of charge during well-publicized dates and times.
+The free pick-up days, April 26, 27, 28 & May 5, have passed for this year.

 All fees must be paid in full to obtain access to our swimming pools.
-One free pool card is issued per household.
 Homeowners are asked to show a current ID and proof of residency.
 Renters must also show a copy of their current lease.
-Only those specifically listed on the lease will be authorized to use the Pools, and must be members of the same family.
+Only those specifically listed on the lease will be authorized to use the Pools, and must be members of the same family and live at the property.

 For a complete schedule of pool hours, click on the SWIMMING POOLS menu.